-I am a writer, teacher, director and scholar.
-For the 2016-2017 academic year, I will serve as a Preceptor of Expository Writing at Harvard University while completing my PhD in Performance Studies at the University of California, Berkeley.
+I am a writer, teacher, director and scholar currently serving as a Preceptor of Expository Writing at Harvard University.
 My academic research concerns the political figure of the animal in East African theatre and performance.
 My articles, essays and reviews have appeared in ASTR Online, Theatre Journal, The Johannesburg Salon, Theatre Survey, Performance Research, Africa is a Country, HowlRound, Brittle Paper and The Los Angeles Review of Books.
 I am also translating the complete plays of the Tanzanian dramatist Ebrahim Hussein from Swahili into English for Oxford University Press.
-Before coming to Berkeley, I earned my AB from Princeton University in Comparative Literature with certificates in African Studies and Creative Writing, and my MA from the School of Oriental and African Studies at the University of London, also in Comparative Literature.
+I earned my AB from Princeton University in Comparative Literature with certificates in African Studies and Creative Writing; my MA from the School of Oriental and African Studies at the University of London, also in Comparative Literature; and my PhD in Performance Studies, with a Designated Emphasis in Critical Theory, from the University of California, Berkeley.

 For more about me and my work, check out the Portfolio and Work tabs above, or see my complete CV here.